Batch search documents

 Do not put line break(s) in any of your cells.

-Write 2 characters minimum in the cells.
+Write 2 characters minimum in each query.
 If one cell contains one character but at least one other cell contains more than one, the cell containing one character will be ignored.
-If all cells contain only one character, the batch search will lead to 'failure'.
+If all cells contain only one character, the batch search will lead to a 'failure'.

 If you have blank cells in your spreadsheet...

-If there is a comma in one of your cells (like in "1,8 million" in our example above), the CSV will formally put the content of the cell in double quotes in your results and search for the exact phrase in double quotes.
+If there is a comma in one of your cells (like in 'Jane, Austen' below), the CSV will put the content of the cell in double quotes so it will search for the exact phrase in the documents:

-Export your spreadsheet in a CSV format like this:
+Export your spreadsheet of queries in a CSV format:

 LibreOffice Calc: it uses UTF-8 by default.
 If not, go to LibreOffice menu > Preferences > Load/Save > HTML Compatibility and make sur the character set is 'Unicode (UTF-8)':